 The nice thing about a three-legged stool is that it won’t wobble.
 That doesn’t mean the top will be level enough to keep you from falling off, but it won’t wobble.
 Ever try to play Jenga or build something on a stool that wasn’t level?
 Not a formula for success.

-If a person is given responsibility that exceeds their authority, they can’t do their job.
+If a person has responsibility that exceeds their authority, they can’t do their job.
 Going to others to get every decision made grinds things to a halt.
 And if you’ve hired capable people to begin with, one surefire way to make sure they don’t stick around is to frustrate them by not trusting them with an appropriate level of authority.

 If their authority is too much for their responsibility, they become dictators, barking orders regardless of whether they make sense or accomplish anything.
 This is another surefire way to keep the wheels spinning in the mud and employee turnover rates high.

 Ever see a spoiled child?
 That’s what you get when you give privilege without responsibility.
 If you want to destroy any sense of “team”, start haphazardly giving away perks and entitlements.
 It makes sense to give a car to someone who drives a lot for the benefit of the organization.
 If they’re coming and going a lot, it might make sense to designate a parking space to save their frustration and efficiency.
 But there should be sensible reasons that the “haves” have and the “have nots” don’t.
 If the privileges are for a select few, there should be a line of sight between the privileges and the responsibilities that earn the privileges.
 Titles alone are weak links.